-East Texas, just before dusk as the
+East Texas, just before

+visibility is limited.
 If you are sitting in a deer stand, you will

 and merge into darkness.
 The east Texas tales of black panthers screaming

 into the night, and cougars that drag mangled carcasses into trees

 enter the mind about this time, as you prepare to exit your stand.

 At 100 yards a dark shape fumbling beneath a game feeder can be hard

 to identify, but would most likely be presumed to be a feral hog.

-that dark hog-like shape could be a black
+that dark hog-like shape could be a black bear!

-sign newly posted in the Houston County area, near the Davy Crockett National
+newly posted in the Houston County area, near the Davy Crockett National